LukaTV939/OpenSteamClient/README.md

 Anything else is not officially supported, and your issue may get closed.

 # Features
-NOTE: The features mentioned here are the criteria for release.
+NOTE: The features mentioned here are the criteria for full release.
 These may not be implemented yet!
-And these also aren't final
+And these also aren't final ATM.
 - The basics you'd expect:
   - Achievements
   - Steam Cloud